Tom Beugelsdijk

-Tom Beugelsdijk ([ˌtɔm ˈbøːɣəlzˌdɛik]; 7 August 1990) is a Dutch professional footballer who plays as a centre-back for Eerste Divisie club Helmond Sport.
+Tom Beugelsdijk ([ˌtɔm ˈbøːɣəlzˌdɛik]; 7 August 1990) is a Dutch professional footballer who plays as a centre-back for Scheveningen.

 Club career

 Beugelsdijk was born in The Hague.
 He formerly played for ADO Den Haag and was loaned out to FC Dordrecht, in the Dutch second division, the Eerste Divisie during the 2010–11 and 2011–12 season.

 In the summer of 2011, he returned to ADO Den Haag and he was one of the selected in the first Europa League match of ADO against FK Tauras.

 FSV Frankfurt

 After being linked with Birmingham City, including being shown round the stadium, It was announced by German side FSV Frankfurt's Twitter that on 21 May 2014, Tom Beugelsdijk was joining them from ADO Den Haag on a free transfer.

 ADO Den Haag

 After a year in Germany, in 2015 Beugelsdijk returned to ADO Den Haag where he became a cult hero at the club due to his fighting mentality.